Sebobo/Shel.Neos.CommandBar/README.md

 This package provides a command bar plugin for Neos CMS.

+⚠️ This package is a work in progress and not ready for production use yet.

 ## Features

 * 🔍 Open commandbar via CMD+K or CTRL+K in the Neos content module